 How can I get cheap college loans?

 Cheap college loans are offered in various forms such as federal, state, or private loans.
-The cheapest form of college funding, apart from ‘free-money’ awards such as grants and scholarships, is considered to be federal loans, since they have the lowest interest rates.
+The cheapest form of college funding, apart from ‘free-money’ awards such as grants and scholarships, is considered to be federal loans, since they usually have the lowest interest rates.
 To apply for federal loans, one must submit the Free Application for Federal Student Aid (FAFSA).
 However, to qualify for some federal loans, an applicant must demonstrate financial need.
 All students are eligible for unsubsidized Stafford Loans, but other types of federal cheap college loans require applicants to show financial need.
-If you cannot prove financial need and the federal loan acquired does not fulfill your need, you can apply to various private loan sources such as private organizations, individuals, or banks.
+If you cannot prove financial need and the federal loan acquired does not pay for all your school costs, you can apply to various private loan sources such as private organizations, individuals, or banks.
 Private funding allows you to borrow as much as you need to cover your school expenses, but at an interest rate of the lender’s choice.
 Hence, it is recommended that you check the terms and conditions of private loans thoroughly before signing the deal.

 How can I get affordable student loans?

 Your first choice should be to look for federal loans, as these have plenty of features that are sometimes better than those offered by private lenders.
 However, if you can’t obtain federal loans, then you should get quotes from as many lenders as possible.
 Moreover, you should ask for annual percentage rates (with all fees included) so that you can make better comparisons.

 What can I do if I don’t get cheap loans for students from federal sources?